 Miracles in the Mud

-As the Son gets closer in my life, sometimes the thawing gets messy.
+As those of us on the prairies know, the thawing of frozen ground gets messy.
 But there are miracles in the mud.
 I need eyes of faith to see past the mud to the seeds hidden within.
 And the grace to believe in their beauty even before I see them bloom.
 I don’t want to quit before the harvest.
 For me the struggle is to remain consistent.
 To be faithful to continue planting and nurturing seeds, even when I can’t see any evidence of growth.
 To trust God in the midst of transition, rather than defining myself or what God is doing based on the mud and the mess.
 By the grace of God, I won’t give up until I bloom. 🌷